SamuelGarrattIqa/katacoda/specflow_api_testing/first_scenario.md

 # Understand steps

+## Keywords

 The 'When' is the critical action performed that causes a result which is verified in the 'Then'.
 In the 'Given', one specifies the background step(s), that set things up for the 'When' to be performed and give it the proper context.
 In a simple scenario, 'Given' may not be needed.
 The 'Then' step is where the assertion on the expected behaviour.
 Both the 'Given' and 'Then' steps can have an 'And' step but the 'When' should not.

+## Parameterised step

+The first step is an example of using a parameter in a step definition which is between the single quotes.
+This will be discussed in the next step.